benfurfie/benfurfie/README.md

 ### G'day 👋

 My name is Ben.
-I'm an Australian web developer living in the UK, currently working as a senior full stack Laravel engineer.
+I'm an Australian web developer living in the UK, currently working as a development and data lead.
 I specialise in working with [Statamic](https://statamic.com/), [Laravel](https://laravel.com/), [TailwindCSS](https://tailwindcss.com/), [AlpineJS](https://github.com/alpinejs/alpine), and Vue.
 I'm passionate about building websites and applications that make it easier for marketing teams to do their jobs more efficiently.

 You can find me around the web 🌍: